Entertainment Software Ass'n v Society of Composers, Authors and Music Publishers of Canada: Judgment of the Supreme Court of Canada

 The issue before the Supreme Court was whether the download of a video game through the internet is a "communication to the public" within the meaning of s.
 3(1)(f) of the Act.

 Justices Abella and Moldaver delivered the majority judgment of the Court in a five to four decision.
 The Court held that the download of a permanent copy of a video game containing musical works using the internet did not amount to a "communication" under section 3(1)(f) of the Act.
 The Court reversed the Copyright Board's decision that SOCAN's members were entitled to additional compensation for communication of their works through internet downloads.

 Technological neutrality

-In coming to this conclusion, the Court first reasoned that if a separate tariff for "communication" was applied to downloads containing musical works it would violate the principle of technological neutrality embodied with section 3(1).
+In coming to this conclusion, the Court first reasoned that if a separate tariff for "communication" was applied to downloads containing musical works it would violate the principle of technological neutrality embodied nsection 3(1).
 The Court pinpointed the case of Robertson v.
 Thomson Corp. to highlight that the principle of technological neutrality "requires that the Copyright Act apply equally between traditional and more technologically advanced forms of the same media."